yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 In this exercise, you integrate the WWI App Service with the virtual network created during the Before the hands-on lab exercises.
 The ARM template created a Gateway subnet on the VNet, as well as a Virtual Network Gateway.
 Both of these resources are required to integrate App Service and connect to SQL MI.

-4. Select **Save** to validate and save the settings.
-It takes a few minutes for the save to finish.

 ### Task 1: Configure VNet integration with App Services

 In this task, you add the networking configuration to your App Service to enable communication with resources in the VNet.